npantfoerder/world-weather-analysis/README.md

 1) Collect Data
  - Generate random latitudes and longitudes
- - Use CityPy module to find the nearest cities and the OpenWeatherMap API to request current weather data
+ - Use CitiPy module to find the nearest cities and the OpenWeatherMap API to request current weather data
  - Parse the JSON data, store it in a DataFrame, and create a CSV file

  2) Exploratory Analysis